 With Her Introduction: From Oral Tradition to Theater

-The Chicken Made of Rags has been a family favorite children’s story and musical for generations.
+The Chicken Made of Rags book makes available to the public my family’s favorite children’s story and musical for generations.
 The publication of the script in book form now makes it available for schools and theater companies to create new productions for the public to enjoy more widely.
 As playwright Nina Serrano says in her introduction to the book:

 The Chicken Made of Rags is an old family tale, handed down through generations.
 As children in New York City in the 1930s and ‘40s, my younger brother, Philip Serrano, and I went to sleep listening to our Uncle Paul’s tale of the raggedy Chicken on her way to the big fiesta.
 Our Uncle Paul heard the story as a child in Cuba at the turn of the twentieth century from his nanny, a former slave.

 Cuba had abolished slavery in 1886, ten years before Uncle Paul was born.
 Following the story’s Afro-Caribbean origins, each generation of my family changed elements of the story, adding other cultural layers.
 The Chicken Made of Rags immigrated across continents and generations, landing in the script that we present here.

 Many people have loved The Chicken Made of Rags.
 We hope the publication of the Chicken Made of Rags book about the brave Chicken Made of Rags with her Bag Full of Dreams and her staunch friends will encourage new productions that will bring the play to future generations waiting for some fun.

 Inside Chicken Made of Rags Book